Questions and Answers Regarding Advisory Committee Membership

 How does an individual become a member of an FDA advisory committee?

-Nominations for scientific members, consumer, industry and patient representatives originate from professional societies, industry, consumer and patient advocacy groups, the individual himself or other interested persons.
+Nominations for scientific members, consumer, and industry representatives originate from professional societies, industry, consumer and patient advocacy groups, the individual himself or other interested persons.

 What are the qualifications of an advisory committee member?